Who's Who

 Kristina Riegle – Managing Director

 Kristina Riegle (she/her) wears many hats.
-In addition to Managing Director of RC Rep, she is an actor; singer; teacher; dog mom; wife of an equally busy artist (see above); mandala artist; a Red Sox fan; activist; and nature lover – just to name a few.
+In addition to Managing Director of RC Rep, she is an actor; singer; teacher; dog mom; wife of an equally busy artist (see above); mandala painter; a Red Sox fan; activist; and nature lover – just to name a few.

 Kristina holds a Master of Music degree from The Boston Conservatory and Bachelor degrees in Music and Biology from the College of Charleston.
 In 2017, she completed all three sessions of The Contemporary Commercial Music (CCM) Vocal Pedagogy Institute of Shenandoah University in functional pedagogy and styles for commercial singing.
-Kristina owns and operates Riegle Voice Studio, a voice and acting studio in Royal Oak, MI.
-Kristina is also the artist and owner of Mindful Dots Mandalas, specializing in hand-painted mandalas.